Mississippi State Bulldogs baseball: Venue

 The Bulldogs play their home games at Dudy Noble Field, Polk-DeMent Stadium.
 Dubbed the "Carnegie Hall of College Baseball" by Nelle Cohen, wife of former MSU skipper and current Auburn Athletic Director John Cohen, it was the host site of the first SEC tournament and holds the NCAA baseball on-campus attendance record of 16,423 spectators, set in a game against the University of Mississippi on April 15, 2023.
-The stadium has hosted 23 of the top 25 largest crowds to attend an on-campus college baseball game, which the top 10 belong solely to Mississippi State.
+The stadium has hosted all 25 of the top 25 largest crowds to attend an on-campus college baseball game, which the top 10 belong solely to Mississippi State.
 In 2013, Paul Swaney of Stadium Journey ranked it as the number one collegiate ballpark.
 One of the venue's most prominent features is the Left Field Lounge, an outfield area where spectators can gather and enjoy the games in a tailgate setting, including stands built on top of old pick-up trucks and trailers.